 Macroprudential supervision in Germany is given a legal basis – Bundesbank takes on key functions

-The Financial Stability Act envisages the establishment of a German Financial Stability Board.
-The Bundesbank, the Federal Ministry of Finance and the Fed-eral Financial Supervisory Authority (BaFin) will each have three representa-tives on this board.
+The Financial Stability Act envisages the establishment of a German Financial Stability Committee.
+The Bundesbank, the Federal Ministry of Finance and the Federal Financial Supervisory Authority (BaFin) will each have three representatives on this committee.
 It will discuss issues that are key to financial stability, and will be able to issue warnings and recommendations if financial stability comes under threat.
-The Financial Stability Act assigns the Bundesbank important functions in helping to safeguard the stability of the financial system, including responsibility for analysing issues that are key to financial stability, proposing warnings and recommendations to the Financial Stability Board and assessing their implementation.
+The Financial Stability Act assigns the Bundesbank important functions in helping to safeguard the stability of the financial system, including responsibility for analysing issues that are key to financial stability, proposing warnings and recommendations to the Financial Stability Committee and assessing their implementation.